-We have invited researchers to consider projects in this theme that will harness the unique collaborative environment at Birmingham where a Fellow could join the academic excellence across the College of Medical and Dental Sciences at the University of Birmingham, the Queen Elizabeth Hospital Birmingham and the Beckman Institute for Advanced Science and Technology at Illinois.
+Dr Di Pietro was awarded the a BRIDGE fellowship to undertake traumatic brain injury (TBI) research, working across the College of Medical and Dental Sciences at the University of Birmingham, the Queen Elizabeth Hospital Birmingham and the Beckman Institute for Advanced Science and Technology at Illinois.

-- Bridge cutting edge research in cognition, neuro-imaging and material sciences at the Beckman with the translational neuro-trauma research at the University of Birmingham
+The fellowship allows Dr Di Pietro to combine neuroimaging techniques available in the US with the results of the five years microRNA study.
+It bridges cutting edge research in cognition, neuro-imaging and material sciences at the Beckman Institute with the translational neuro-trauma research at the University of Birmingham.